 I have had to learn how to give up perfectionism syndrome and accept that nothing can be perfect and done is better than perfect.

 6. What is Your Favorite Part of Being a Trainer?

 No day is the same, you may be delivering the same content, but you are dealing it to different people at every session.
-And knowing this, it allows me to tweak my delivery each time.
+And knowing this, allows me to tweak my delivery each time.